401-advanced-javascript-Riva/notes/README.md

  The MongoDB module exports MongoClient, and that’s what we’ll use to connect to a MongoDB.
 Import MongoClient

  `const {MongoClient} = require('mongodb');`
-- Confirm that `index.js` as entrypoint for this app

 ### To run:
 - On the command line, run: